Centaurea cyanus: Phytoremediation

-Folklore and symbolism
+In culture

 In folklore, cornflowers were worn by young men in love; if the flower faded too quickly, it was taken as a sign that the man's love was not returned.

 The blue cornflower was one of the national symbols of Germany.
 This is partly due to the story that when Queen Louise of Prussia was fleeing Berlin and pursued by Napoleon's forces, she hid her children in a field of cornflowers and kept them quiet by weaving wreaths for them from the flowers.
 The flower thus became identified with Prussia, not least because it was the same color as the Prussian military uniform.
 After the unification of Germany in 1871, it went on to become a symbol of the country as a whole.
 For this reason, in Austria the blue cornflower is a political symbol for pan-German and rightist ideas.
 It was worn as a secret symbol identifying members of the then-illegal NSDAP in Austria in the 1930s.
 Members of the Freedom Party wore it at the openings of the Austrian parliament since 2006.
-After the last general election 2017 they replaced it with the edelweiss.
+After the 2017 general election, they replaced it with the edelweiss.

 It was also the favourite flower of Louise's son Kaiser Wilhelm I. Because of its ties to royalty, authors such as Theodor Fontane have used it symbolically, often sarcastically, to comment on the social and political climate of the time.

 The cornflower is also often seen as an inspiration for the German Romantic symbol of the Blue Flower.

 Due to its traditional association with Germany, the cornflower has been made the official symbol of the annual German-American Steuben Parade.

 The blue cornflower has been the national flower of Estonia since 1969 and symbolizes daily bread to Estonians.
 It is also the symbol of the Estonian Conservative People's Party.

 It is also the symbol of the Finnish National Coalition Party, and the Liberal People's Party of Sweden, where it has since the dawn of the 20th century been a symbol for social liberalism.

 It is the official flower of the Swedish province of Östergötland and the school flower of Winchester College and also of Dulwich College, where it is said to have been the favourite flower of the founder, Edward Alleyn.

 In France the bleuet de France is the symbol of the 11 November 1918 armistice and, as such, a common symbol for veterans (especially the now defunct poilus of World War I), similar to the Remembrance poppies worn in the United Kingdom and in Canada.

 The cornflower is also the symbol for motor neurone disease and amyotrophic lateral sclerosis.

 Cornflowers are sometimes worn by Old Harrovians, former pupils of the British Harrow School.

 A blue cornflower was used by Corning Glass Works for the initial release of Corning Ware Pyroceram cookware.
 Its popularity in the United States, Canada, United Kingdom and Australia was so high that it became the symbol of Corning Glass Works.